 Unfortunately, for 10-20% of all patients who get the shingles, the pain does not subside.
 When the pain persists long (one month by some authors, 3 months by others) after the vesicles are healed, this is called a post-herpetic neuralgia.
 The chance of having a post-herpetic neuralgia increases with increasing age and is in about 60% of those patients who are over 60.
 The natural history of this disease is to improve and only a small percentage of patients with this disease have persisting pain greater than one year.

-Neurontin® has been demonstrated in two placebo controlled trials to be effective in decreasing the pain of post-herpetic neuralgia.
+Neurontin has been demonstrated in two placebo controlled trials to be effective in decreasing the pain of post-herpetic neuralgia.
 The medication is extremely safe and well tolerated.
 When Neurontin® is not successful, then other AEDs should be tried as the response to one medication does not predict a response to the others.
-Most commonly Tegretol® has been used but now many of the newer AEDs are gaining favor.
-Commonly used AEDs include Trileptal and Keppra.
-Less frequently used are Topamax, Zonegran, and Lamictal.
+Lyrica works in a manner similar to Neurontin but has better absorption.

-Additional medications used for post-herpetic neuralgia include the tricyclic antidepressants such as Elavil® (amitriptyline) or Pamelor (nortriptyline).
+Other commonly used AEDs for post-herpetic neuralgia include Trileptal, Tegretol, Keppra, and Zonisamide.
+Additional medications used for post-herpetic neuralgia include the tricyclic antidepressants such as Elavil (amitriptyline) or Pamelor (nortriptyline).
 These medications, however, sometimes cause too many side effects including weight gain, constipation, and sleepiness.
 In addition, these medications are usually not recommended for patients over the age of 65 due to an increased risk of falls.

 There is now a vaccine to help prevent one from getting the shingles.
 The vaccine is recommended for those who are over the age of 60 who are not immunosuppressed.
 The vaccine is safe for those over the age of 50.
 The vaccine prevents about ½ of the cases of the shingles.
 It prevents about 2/3rds of the most severe cases of post-herpetic neuralgia.